Dictate to add tasks with Ramble

 Improve speech recognition

-Speak more slowly, closer to the mic, and minimize background noise.
+Speak slower, closer to the mic, and minimize background noise.

 Pause between each item on your list